 Thread through the Forest of Dean's autumnal trees, stopping off half way at the White Horse Inn, before winding back on a woodland path.
-Route and map.

 Experience striking autumn contrasts on this gentle walk in Cheshire's ancient green heart, stopping of for a half-way pint at The Carriers Inn.
-Route and map.

 Forge Valley Woods, North Yorkshire

-Today it's a peaceful spot – go quietly and you may see an otter or kingfisher on your way to East Ayton, where there are two country pubs – the Denison Armsand Ye Olde Forge Valley Inn.
-Route and map.
+Today it's a peaceful spot, so go quietly and you may see an otter or kingfisher on your way to East Ayton, where there are two country pubs – the Denison Arms and Ye Olde Forge Valley Inn.

 The venerable Wasdale Head Inn, hidden within the valleys and mountains of the Lake District, has housed some of Britain's best novelists and poets – find out what inspired these great writers with a five-mile walk.
-Route and map.

-The canal stretches east to west and offers miles and miles of miles of trail.
+The canal stretches east to west and offers miles and miles of trail.
 Autumn is a great season to visit, as the trees' rusty leaves cast rippled reflections on the surface of the canal.